CHECKING & SAVINGS

 Union Bank offers a wide variety of consumer checking and savings accounts.
 We have basic, low cost "no frills" accounts, and we have "value added" accounts that offer a number of valuable extra features.
 We have accounts for savers-big, small and in between.
 We're sure you will find an account that suits your needs.

-Our most popular checking accounts are our "Hometown Checking" accounts.
-They offer a number of valuable extra features, pay interest, and have bonus features for our friends who are age 50 or more.
+Our most popular checking accounts are our "Hometown Everyday" accounts.
+They offer a number of valuable additional benefits.

 Other Interest Bearing Accounts